Fulop-Krisztian/netconfigs/Linux/Monitoring/Rsyslog.md

 ---
 - It is for transferring log messages over an IP network.
 - It can use databases to store the messages, for example MySQL
-- Systemd journald might replace it in the future, but not in full.
-Right now (Debian 12, Bookworm) it conflicts a bit with it journald on Debian based systems, so you must configure it if you install it.
+- `systemd-journald`might replace it in the future, but not in full.
+Right now (Debian 12, Bookworm) it conflicts a bit with it `journald` on Debian based systems, so you must configure it if you install it.

 Prerequisites
 ---